omanar1/usable_ai/README.md

-## Basic GitHub Usage for the Data Visualization Course  (for submitting assignments)
+## Basic GitHub Usage for the Usable Artificial Intelligence Course

 ### Step 1: Fork the Course Repository

 "Forking" means creating a personal copy of someone else's project.
-To fork the `filipinascimento/datascience` repository:
+To fork the `filipinascimento/usable_ai` repository:

 1. **Navigate to the Repository**:
-   - Go to the [filipinascimento/datascience](https://github.com/filipinascimento/datascience) repository on GitHub.
+   - Go to the [filipinascimento/usable_ai](https://github.com/filipinascimento/usable_ai) repository on GitHub.

 2. **Fork the Repository**:
    - Click on the "Fork" button at the top right corner of the page.